E-Sh4rk/EmeraldACE_tuto/freezer.md

+**The bad eggs created in this tutorial should not be moved in your party: it could corrupt them.**

 # Freezer bad egg

 The *freezer bad egg* is a bad egg that can be used to run any piece of code each frame.
 It can be used, among other things, to *freeze* the value of a memory address.